Creating a Self-Signed SSL Certificate

 Generate SSL Certificate

-The self-signed SSL certificate is generated from the server.key private key and server.csr files.
+Generate the self-signed SSL certificate from the server.key

 $ openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt